The best local moving companies in South Dakota

 Cost of living: South Dakota vs. Minnesota

-- Rent is about 34% more expensive in Minnesota than in South Dakota; make sure to include this increase in your monthly budget.
+- Rent in Minnesota is approximately 34% higher than in South Dakota, so make sure to account for this in your monthly budget.

 - Be sure to budget for a higher monthly mortgage payment, as home prices are about 9% higher in Minnesota than in South Dakota.

-- Exciting news here, the average income is about 21% higher in Minnesota than in South Dakota, so you should have more to save or invest each month.
+- Here’s some great news: average incomes are about 21% higher in Minnesota compared to South Dakota.
+That means you’ll likely have more to save or invest each month.

-- Sales taxes are 25% higher in Minnesota than in South Dakota.
-This means you’ll likely pay more out-of-pocket for everyday purchases on taxable goods like clothing, electronics, dining out, and household items.
+- Sales taxes are 25% higher in Minnesota than in South Dakota, so you’ll pay extra for everyday purchases like clothes, electronics, dining out, and household items.

 How life is different in Minnesota vs. South Dakota

-Moving to a new state isn’t just about landing a job or finding a place to live, it’s about how your everyday life will feel.
-Elements like the climate, safety, local culture, and even the size of the community you call home will all play a role in your overall experience.
-To help you get a sense of what to expect, here’s a quick comparison of life in Minnesota versus South Dakota across some essential lifestyle factors:
+Relocating to a new state is about more than finding a job or a place to live.
+It’s about how your day-to-day life will feel.
+Things like weather, safety, local culture, and the size of your community will all play a part in your overall experience.
+Here’s a side-by-side look at how life in Minnesota stacks up against South Dakota across important lifestyle factors:

 - In the most recent presidential election, Minnesota leaned Democratic, while South Dakota went with Republican.

 - Every year, Minnesota gets around 47 inches of snow, much more than the 39 inches that South Dakota typically sees.
-With all that extra snow, you’ll enjoy stunning winter scenery and tons of outdoor fun, but you’ll also have to do more prep work in the winter and need plenty of warm gear.
+With all that extra snow, you’ll enjoy stunning winter scenery and tons of outdoor fun, but you’ll also have to do more prep work in the winter.

-- Minnesota has a higher crime rate than South Dakota, with a crime index of 22.47 compared to 21.14.
-While a statewide crime rate isn’t a dealbreaker, it's smart to research neighborhoods, stay update
+- Minnesota has a higher crime rate than South Dakota with a crime index of 22.47 vs. 21.14.
+A higher state-level crime rate shouldn’t be a dealbreaker, but it should prompt you to dig deeper into local safety conditions, choose your neighborhood wisely, and consider the impact on your lifestyle.

 Comparing the pros of South Dakota vs. Minnesota